Expatria-Technologies/grblhal_2000_PrintNC/README.md

 Standard GRBL functions are mapped to 5 three wire button inputs.
 This allows you to easily use lighted indicator buttons or powered sensors for probing or door indication.

 ### Flood and Mist relay drivers - Auxillary relay drivers
-The relay voltage is selectable between either the 12-24V input voltage, OR the onboard 5V supply.
+The relay voltage is selectable between either the 12-24V input voltage, or the onboard 5V supply.
 P9 allows you to select the relay voltage.
 If you need to drive more than 250 mA through the auxillary and mist/coolant relay outputs, larger external relays are likley required.

 ### QWIIC/I2C Real-Time Control Port